zmiddle/zmiddle/README.md

 <a href="https://www.linkedin.com/in/zach-middleton/">Information Security Professional</a>, capture the flag addict, passionate about information security, and computer science!
 </h1>

-<h2>:triangular_flag_on_post: The best defense is a good offense: A detailed approach to mastering Ethical Hacking:</h2>
+<h2>:triangular_flag_on_post: The Best Defense is a Good Offense: A Detailed Approach to Mastering Ethical Hacking</h2>
-Mastering my practicing penetration testing skills and perfecting my methodology by completing numerous CTFs and hacking challenges.
-I create content on how to navigate these challenges to help anyone learning about penetration testing.
-The write-ups are meant to be a learning resource and not to be abused in these training environments or anywhere else!
+Mastering my penetration testing skills and perfecting my methodology by completing numerous CTFs and hacking challenges.
+I create content to help others navigate these challenges and learn about penetration testing.
+These write-ups are meant to be a learning resource and should not be abused in training environments or elsewhere!

 - 🔵 <b>Each machine that I have fully compromised on Offensive Security Proving Grounds Practice:</b>